Skip to content

 1. a CCTV system with audio recording built into the camera network; and

 Audio recordings mean you can have better control over your premises.
-However, they are classed as personal data as you can use a person’s voice to identify them, which is voice data.
-Additionally, the conversation itself could contain information confidential to that data subject and involve details they would not wish others to hear.
+However, they are classified as personal data because you can use a person’s voice to identify them, which constitutes voice data.
+Additionally, the conversation itself could contain confidential information about that data subject and involve details they would not wish others to hear.

-CCTV systems utilising audio data are high risk compared to visual-only CCTV footage and contain sensitive data.
-This is because they record more information than an image-only device and risk breaching an individual’s right to privacy.
-Therefore, your organisation must ensure audio recordings comply with the GDPR by taking the following steps::
+CCTV systems utilising audio data are high risk compared to visual-only CCTV footage and contain sensitive personal data.
+This is because they record more information than an image-only device, which risks breaching an individual’s right to privacy.
+Therefore, your organisation must ensure audio recordings comply with the GDPR by taking the following steps:

 1. carry out a Data Protection Impact Assessment (DPIA);